jupyterhub/nbgitpuller/docs/topic/url-options.rst

 ``backup``
 ==========

-Case 6 in the :doc:`automatic merging behaviour <automatic-merging>` is implemented by setting the URL parameter ``backup=true``.
+The `Backup and resync` solution in Case 6 of the :doc:`automatic merging behaviour <automatic-merging>` is implemented by setting the URL parameter ``backup=true``.
 This will rename the current repo with the current working state of the repo to a timestamped backup folder, and then pull in a fresh copy of the git repository from the remote into a new folder.

 Deprecated parameters
 =====================